Phillezi/CatClash/README.md

 - Multiplayer functionality: Play with your friends and crash into each other's cats.
 - Cute cat characters: Choose from a variety of cute cat characters to crash around the game world.
 - Create your own maps!: Using the built in level-editor you can create fun and unique maps to play with your friends.
-- Collision physics: Experience realistic collision physics as the cats bump into each other.
-- Scoring system: The last cat alive wins.
+- Competitive gameplay: The last cat alive wins.

 ## Requirements
 - C compiler